Skip to main content

 Undergraduate Housing Selection Changes

-As the 2022-23 academic year comes to a close, we are thrilled to announce many exciting changes to the on-campus room selection process.
-Thanks to YOUR feedback from focus groups and surveys conducted this year, we are making significant improvements to simplify processes, which we’ll continue to roll out in the months ahead.
+Cornell Housing & Residential Life is are thrilled to announce many exciting changes to the on-campus room selection process.
+Thanks to YOUR feedback from focus groups and surveys conducted last year, we are making significant improvements to simplify processes, which we’ll continue to roll out in the months ahead.
 To give you a preview of what to expect:

 For the first time ever, we’ll be launching the room selection process for our upper-level students during the fall semester, which means that you will get first choice in the Room Selection process.
 The adjusted timing also ensures you have the best understanding of your on-campus and off-campus options, allowing you to make informed decisions for the 2024-2025 academic year.